Deepakt46/MovieBuzz/README.md

   - Displayed only the first time the app is opened after installation.
   - Introduces the app's key features and functionalities.

+## Search Movies
+  - This enables search functionality (Backend search implemented), User will able to find their movies

 ---

 ## TMDb API Endpoints